 1.7 GEX Doc – competitive section for documentaries (only feature length films) about infanthood and coming of age.

-1.8 Parental Control – international contest for fiction short films revolving around childhood but targeting older audience.
+1.8 Parental Experience – made up of an international contest for fiction short films revolving around childhood but targeting older audience.

 Short films must not run for more than 30' while feature length films must run for at least 60'.

 Preferred formats are as follows: DCP, HDCAM (not SR), Blu-ray, DigiBeta.

 File H264HD or Apple Pro-res format only for short films.

 2.1 For the Elements competitive sections the Jury is to be composed of children (1000 circa per section) who will award the Gryphon to the best feature film and to the best short film.

 2.2 For the Generator +13 and +16 competitive sections the International Jury is to be composed of teenagers from all over the world (600 circa per section) who will award the Gryphon to the best feature film.